pyOpenSci/python-package-guide/tutorials/add-readme.md

 At the top of the `README.md` file, add the name of your package.

-if you are using markdown it should be an header 1 tag which is denoted with a single `#` sign.
+If you are using markdown it should be a header 1 tag which is denoted with a single `#` sign.

 `# Package-title-here`